dmstfctn/2020/content/focus groups/2.2018—/Never Stop Stopping/info.md

 description: discussing trader/market relationships (s/D)
 ---

 _NEVER STOP STOPPING_ is a focus group on the figure of the trader and its relationship to financial stock markets.
+The focus group aims to demystify the myth of the market-driving trader, analysing how it is constructed.

-The focus group aims to demystify the myth of the market-driving trader, analysing how it is constructed; framing money as an autonomous device able to create its own survival circuits, the focus groups discusses the financial stock market as one such dominating circuit, repositioning the trader as a passive actuator bowing to the intensities of the market.
+Framing money as an autonomous device able to create its own survival circuits, the focus groups discusses the financial stock market as one such dominating circuit, repositioning the trader as a passive actuator bowing to the intensities of the market.

 This sub/DOM relationship is explored through the collective watching and discussing of self-educational trading material.